casanet/casanet-server/README.md

 To watch full API specs use [swagger UI](https://petstore.swagger.io/) and put `https://raw.githubusercontent.com/casanet/casanet-server/master/backend/swagger.yaml` in explorer input.

 **
 Minion is a logic device in the system, meaning that a device is a physical device and minion is a logic device that uses a physical device to switch home kit status.
 For example, an IR transmitter can be one physical device for a few minions, one to central AC control and second for secondary AC control so in it will be two totally different minions that use one physical device.

 ## IFTTT integration
 The [IFTTT](https://ifttt.com/discover) ecosystem is great ;).
-Now, invoking trigger when a minion turned on/off or turning on/off minion when any IFTTT trigger invoked is possible.
+Now, invoking triggers when a minion turned on/off or turning on/off minion when any IFTTT trigger invoked is possible.

 The integration is using [WebHooks](https://ifttt.com/maker_webhooks) API.

-Receiving invoked triggers allow only if casa-net server accessible via public internet or via a remote server.
+Receiving invoked triggers allow only if the casa-net server accessible via public internet or via a remote server.

-Invoking trigger when a device turned on/off the local server require an internet connection.
+Invoking triggers when a device turned on/off the local server requires an internet connection.

 See [step by step instraction](./docs/IFTTT.md) to use IFTTT.